What does my wallet's backup do?

 If you created an Email Backup, which was an option in earlier versions of Exodus (the backup link was only available prior to version 19.2.1), your password can also restore your wallet when combined with the backup link you received via email.

 The backup link is a copy of your 12-word seed but encrypted with your password.
 This means that the link by itself is useless without the password to decrypt it.
 HOWEVER, this also means that anyone with access to your email account AND your password will have full control of your assets.

 For this reason, you must secure your email with 2FA and use a random, strong and unique password for your email account that you don't use anywhere else.
 Otherwise, if your email is breached, someone else might restore your wallet and gain access to your coins.

 If you ever suspect that your password or email may have been compromised and you have created an email backup, you need to create a new wallet.

 Keeping your wallet safe

 While Exodus does not store any of your information and you have full control of your blockchain assets, Exodus Wallet itself is only as secure as the device it is running on.
-On top of keeping your 12-word phrase, password, and email account safe, be sure that your device is safe, too.
+On top of keeping your secret 12-word phrase, password, and email account safe, be sure that your device is safe, too.

-If you use pirated software, download pirated media, don't exercise safe browsing, or store your 12-word phrase in a text file on your computer or email, you are an easy target.
+If you use pirated software, download pirated media, don't exercise safe browsing, or store your secret 12-word phrase in a text file on your computer or email, you are an easy target.